 - computer equipment and related technology as well as internet services;

-Additionally, the SECURE Act now allows any student loan that qualifies for federal student loan income tax deduction to now be paid with a 529 distribution.
+- any student loan that qualifies for federal student loan income tax deduction to now be paid with a 529 distribution.
 There is a $10,000 lifetime limit per 529 beneficiary.
-However, an additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings.
+However, an additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings; and

 What if my child doesn’t want to go to college?

 You always have access to the funds saved in your Ohio 529 account and you always have options.

 First, 529 plans can be used many types of higher education, not only four-year colleges or universities, but also two-year community colleges, trade or vocational schools, apprenticeships, and certificate programs.
 Again, if the program your child is interested has a Federal School Code on FAFSA, then you can use your 529 plans there.
 So, if your child wants to attend a welding school after high school, you can use your 529 plan to cover qualified costs there as long as the school accepts federal financial aid.

 What if your child decides to attend a military academy after their high school graduation and, therefore, does not need their college saving account?
 You may make a non-qualified withdrawal up to the estimated cost of attendance within the same calendar year at a military academy without incurring an additional 10% federal tax penalty.
 The earnings portion of this withdrawal will be subject to federal and state income taxes.
 Or you can change to beneficiary of the 529 to another member of the family.

 Also, there are no time limits on when you have to use a 529 plan so you can wait to see if your child rethinks their decision about wanting a higher education.

 If they still decide against continuing their education, you can transfer the 529 account to another member of the family—anyone related by blood, marriage or adoption–without any fees.
 The money you set aside for their higher education can be transferred to their sibling, their cousin, or even yourself.